vollenbroeker/multi-area-model/README.md

 ![Model overview](model_construction.png)

+This codes implements an extension of the multi-area-model of macaque visual cortex, by a counterstream architecture in the supragranular layers 2 and 3.
+This implementation was motivated by the finding, that retrograde tracing studies in macaque find only few double-labeled neurons in intermediate areas upon injection in higher and lower order cortical areas.
+This suggests distinct neuronal source populations in specific layers, which correspond to either the feedforward or feedback type.
+(Markov et al. (2014), Anatomy of Hierarchy: Feedforward and Feedback Pathways in Macaque Visual Cortex).
+As in the supragranular department, this distinction occurs between Layers 2/3a and Layer 3b, the code provides a distinction of these populations based on anatomical and experimental data.
-This code implements the spiking network model of macaque visual cortex developed at the Institute of Neuroscience and Medicine (INM-6), Research Center Jülich.
+The original code implements the spiking network model of macaque visual cortex developed at the Institute of Neuroscience and Medicine (INM-6), Research Center Jülich. ()
 The model has been documented in the following publications:

 1. Schmidt M, Bakker R, Hilgetag CC, Diesmann M & van Albada SJ